Professional conservation of fine art objects, antiques, archaeological objects, and historic firefighting equipment.

-I am dedicated to providing professional objects conservation and restoration services for museums and private art collectors, and I continue my particular interest in working with antique fire equipment collectors.
+I am dedicated to providing professional objects conservation and restoration services for museums and private art collectors, and I continue my particular interest in working with collectors of antique fire equipment.

 Call or email to discuss projects and get estimates.

-Depending on the project, work can be done onsite or at my conservation lab.
+Depending on the nature of the project, work can be done onsite or in my conservation lab in Carlisle.

-A collection of past projects I have worked on.
+A selection of projects I have worked on.

 Colima Dog Vessel